 - Practice turkey calls to perfect technique.

-- Prepare all essential gear that is needed for turkey hunting, like the turkey hunting boots, turkey vest, game calls, ground blind
+- Prepare all essential gear that is needed for turkey hunting, like the turkey hunting boots, turkey vest, game calls, ground blind.

 15. Engaging in Other Hobbies